 Cryptography

 Cryptography is a branch of cryptology responsible for securing information.
 The main goal of cryptography is to cipher plaintext to provide sufficient level of safety which means that no third parties will be able to retrieve secret message.
 Cryptography strives to create such cryptogram which will be conditionally easy and unconditionally as difficult as possible.
-Conditionally easy cryptogram is such a cryptogram for which the time and amount of arithmetical operation needed to retrieve plaintext is low in a case when user owns a key.
+Conditionally easy cryptogram is such a cryptogram for which the time and amount of arithmetical operations needed to retrieve plaintext is low in a case when user owns a key.
 On the other side retrieving the plaintext from cryptogram without any knowledge about the used key should be as hard as possible – this is what ‘unconditionally difficult’ means.

 There are many diffusions of cryptography methods concerning different aspects, in regard to used alphabets, way of changing plain text characters but the most important is in regard to the key type.
 Since 1976 an idea of asymmetric cryptosystem was created.
 All previous ciphers use symmetric key which means that encryption and decryption can be done by using one key.
 These kind of ciphers had many advantages.
 Computational complexity of encryption and decryption is relatively low, which is a big virtue.
 Drawback of symmetric cryptosystem is the users are forced to fix the key before the transmission.
 Having in mind that it is vital to change keys to preserve high level of security, the symmetric key becomes a huge disadvantage.